 The Control of Noise at Work Regulations Act, 2005 has been brought in to protect employees who work in particularly noisy environments, for example, on a construction site.
 It also aims to help employers understand exactly what they need to do to protect their staff.
-It stipulates that if noises of over 80 decibels are reached then there is an onus on the employer to bring in preventative measures, like ear defenders.
+The Act stipulates that if noise reaches over 80 decibels, the employer must bring in preventative measures, like ear defenders.

-It can be difficult to pinpoint when hearing loss has actually occurred, many people suffer from age-related hearing loss regardless of any noisy working environment.
+It can be difficult to pinpoint when hearing loss has actually occurred.
+This is because many people suffer from age-related hearing loss regardless of any noisy working environment.
 Hearing damage can begin subtly and build up over time, again not making it easy to identify when it began.
 In order to make a successful personal injury claim, you will have to show that you have suffered a loss of hearing within the last 3 years.

-It is becoming more popular for employers to request that staff have regular hearing tests so they can ascertain whether or not there is any hearing loss and if so, during what period this was sustained.
-Often, through fear of being ostracised employees will not follow –up any findings of hearing deterioration during these tests.
+It is becoming more popular for employers to request that staff have regular hearing tests.
+This allows them to ascertain whether or not there is any hearing loss and if so, during what period this was sustained.
+Often, through fear of jeopardising their position, employees will not follow–up any findings of hearing deterioration during these tests.

 Making Industrial Deafness Claims For Compensation

-If you have suffered from hearing loss or damage as a result of your working environment then you may be able to claim compensation.
-In order to be successful, you will have to clearly demonstrate your employer’s negligence, for example, not providing correct ear protection and your hearing damage will need to be verified by a medical expert.
+If you have suffered from hearing loss or damage because of your working environment, you may be able to claim compensation.
+In order to be successful, you will have to clearly demonstrate your employer’s negligence.
+For example, you would have to prove that they did not provide correct ear protection.
+In addition, your hearing damage will need to be verified by a medical expert.

 However, if you’ve suffered from another kind of industrial disease or occupational illness you may also be entitled to claim.
 Our accident and injury at work solicitors are here to help.
 Get in touch for an informal conversation about your circumstances.